 The campus holds its annual "Penn State Day" Fall Festival and Open House on October 22.
 This event is open to the community and features tours, displays by student clubs on campus, an Apple Bake-Off, Best Dressed Penn Stater contest, pie-eating contest, and a Great Pumpkin Hunt for youngsters.
 In addition, the Philadelphia BEST Hub Robotics Competition takes place simultaneously in the campus gymnasium, featuring student-made robot entries from across the region.

-May: Doris “Tiz” Griffith, senior instructor in kinesiology at Penn State Brandywine, receives the University's Robert J. Scannell Roll of Honor for Distinguished Service and Contributions Award to Penn State's Commonwealth Campus Athletic Programs.
+May: Doris “Tiz” Griffith, senior instructor in kinesiology, receives the University's Robert J. Scannell Roll of Honor for Distinguished Service and Contributions Award to Penn State's Commonwealth Campus Athletic Programs.

 June: John Tierney, associate professor of chemistry, receives the Award for Excellence in Undergraduate Teaching in chemical science.